Programs of Study

 Do you love working with computers and find tech skills to be a particular strength?
 Why not channel this passion into a career in computer technology?
 Computer Technology is a booming field with lots of potential for job entry and growth.
 Our program is geared to help students attain industry- recognized professional credentials.
 The Computer Technology program is a 760 clock hour diploma program that prepares graduates for entry-level employment in organizations where computer skills are needed.

-This program offers three separate tracks.
-For students who are interested in beginning their IT career as a Help Desk Specialist or Support Technician, Marino Campus offers the A+ CompTIA track (Only offered at MC-Fort Lauderdale).
+This program offers two separate tracks.
+For students who are interested in beginning their IT career as a Help Desk Specialist or Support Technician, Marino Campus offers the A+ CompTIA track.
 For students who are interested in learning the Microsoft Office software suite, we offer the Microsoft Office Specialist track.
-The IC3 (Internet and Computing Core Certification) teaches basic operation of office applications, networking basics, electronic communication, and the internet.